Ptosis Surgery Review for Droopy Eyelids

-Not all doctors will tell you this though, as I had a friend who called more than 4-5 clinics and did not get any mention of this until she got to Illumia Medical.
-Dr Adrian is a proven name and they will give you more information on the claimable aspects of ptosis when you ask them.
+Not all doctors will tell you this though, as I had a friend who called more than 4-5 clinics and did not get any mention of this until she got to see Dr Adrian – a proven name and they will give you more information on the claimable aspects of ptosis when you ask them.

 Ptosis Treatment Options

 Ptosis is often treated with surgery.
 Usually, excess skin is removed from the drooping eyelid(s), and minor adjustments to the levator muscle are made.
 In some severe cases, the strengthening of the levator muscle may be necessary.

 The surgery is usually performed under local anaesthesia.
 Local anaesthesia prevents you from feeling pain from the procedure temporarily by numbing the area of the incision.
 You will still be conscious during the procedure.

 Before surgery, it is vital that you inform your doctor of any amedications you are taking, as there may be contraindications present with the mixing of the anaesthetic and the medicines you are taking.

 Surgeons also generally try to aim for perfect symmetry between the eyes, but may not be possible in all cases.
 However, moderately excellent to excellent results should be expected post-surgery.